rizqimtiaz/EcoOracle/README.md

 - Pushes the change on-chain via `chainOracleUpdate` or `chainInvalidate`, appending a transaction and an event to the network log.

+Run the autonomous oracle across all parcels with:

+- The "Run Oracle Sweep" button on the dashboard, or
+- `POST /api/oracle/run`.

 ### 4. Smart contracts (`contracts/`)